evgenyb/iac-workshops/iac-with-azure-devops/labs/lab-05/readme.md

     scriptPath: ./deploy.ps1
     arguments: '-Environment ${{ variables.environment }} -DeploymentName $(Build.BuildNumber)'
 ```

+* `name` -  defines pipeline run number (or release version).
+In our case we build it as a `pipelineName-branchName-YYYYMMDD.revision_within_the_day`
+* `trigger.branches` - specifies which branch(es) cause a pipeline to run.
+We configured that changes at `dev`, `test` and `prod` branches will start the pipeline
+* `trigger.paths` - specifies file paths to include or exclude for triggering a run.
+In our case we excluding `readme.md`, `.gitignore` and `azure-pipelines.yml` files
+* `pool` - specifies which pool to use for a job of the pipeline
+* `variables` - define variables to use in the pipeline.
+We use two variables: `environment` - which is the same as the branch and `serviceConnection` - which is a reference to the service connection associated with current environment (or branch)
+* `steps` - are a linear sequence of operations that make up a job
+* `steps:task` - runs a task.
+[Tasks](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/?view=azure-pipelines) are the building blocks of a pipeline.
+There's a catalog of tasks available to choose from.
+We use [AzureCLI@2task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-cli-v2?view=azure-pipelines) - Azure CLI v2 task which runs Azure CLI commands in a PowerShell Core/shell script. `scriptPath` tells that we run `deploy.ps1` script with `-Environment ${{ variables.environment }} -DeploymentName $(Build.BuildNumber)` parameters defined at `arguments` and that script should be running under the context of Service Principal associated with Azure DevOps Service Connection defined at `azureSubscription` parameter.

 ## Task #2 - create new YAML based pipeline from the Azure DevOps portal